kawaharas/CLCL/README.md

 for developing application software executable on CAVEs, and it enables us to easily port CAVELib application software to HMDs with minor modification to the original source code.
+Function calls commonly used in the CAVELib program are implemented in CLCL.
+Networking functions for multiple CAVEs have not yet been implemented.

 ## Required Hardware